bonitasoft/bonita-doc/md/widgets.md

 ### Save as fragment

-If you are using the Enterprise, Performance, Efficiency, or Teamwork edition, you can save any container as a fragment.
+If you are using the Enterprise, Performance, Efficiency, or Teamwork edition, you can save any container as a fragment (in widget actions menu).
 This enables you to reuse the set of widgets in other pages.

 ### Tab container